TRT Global - Turkey Women's Football: Women's team breaking down cultural barriers

 Turkey Women's Football: Women's team breaking down cultural barriers

-Twice in the space of seven days we've seen record attendances for a women's league match in Europe.
-A crowd of 61,000 turned out for the Atletico Madrid-Barcelona game.
-And history was made in Italy when more than 39,000 people watched Juventus play Fiorentina.
-But it's a different story altogether here in Turkey, where the passion for football isn't reflected in the women's game.
-Samantha Johnson has more. #Turkey #WomensFootball #WomenFootball
+Twice in the space of seven days we've seen record attendances for a woman's league match in Europe.
+A crowd of 61 thousand turned out for the Atletico Madrid and Barcelona game.
+And history was also made in Italy where more than 39 thousand spectators watched Juventus women against Fiorentina.
+It is a different story altogether here in Turkey, where the country's football passion isn't quite reflected in the women's game.
+But there's one team in the south.
+Samantha Johnson travelled to Hakkari and spent some time with a team in the top flight of women' football, hoping to tackle perceptions both on and off the pitch. #WomensFootball #WomenFootball #WomenSoccer

 Turkey Women's Football: Women's team breaking down cultural barriers